 For instance, someone who is experiencing a severe allergic reaction (anaphylaxis) needs to get to the emergency department.
 It is a matter of life and death.
 There is also a condition called allergic purpura that requires serious attention.
-Allergic purpura is a skin disease that impacts the organs.
-Mostly affecting children, allergic purpura causes small hemorrhages and comes with joint and abdominal pain, as well as kidney problems.
+Allergic purpura is a skin disease that affects the organs.
+Mostly affecting children, allergic purpura causes small hemorrhages and comes with joint and abdominal pain as well as kidney problems.

 Let’s take a look at some armpit rash treatments for different scenarios.

 - Folliculitis – stop shaving and try waxing or using hair removal agent until the rash clears.

 - Contact dermatitis – avoid using detergents, deodorants, soaps that irritate your skin.
 Wipe a slice of lemon on your underarm as a natural deodorant.